Intracellular parasite

-Types of parasites
+Types

 There are two main types of intracellular parasites: Facultative and Obligate.

 Facultative intracellular parasites are capable of living and reproducing in or outside of host cells.
 Obligate intracellular parasites, on the other hand, need a host cell to live and reproduce.
 Many of these types of cells require specialized host types, and invasion of host cells occurs in different ways.

 Facultative

 Facultative intracellular parasites are capable of living and reproducing either inside or outside cells.